-When you first start HUBwatch, you must supply either the name of the requested agent or the IP address of that agent.
 HUBwatch will use default values for the remaining parameters for the selected agent, such as "public" for the default community name.
-However, if the requested agent has a community name other than "public," you must specify that name for the agent.
+However, if the selected agent has a community name other than "public," you must specify that name for the agent.